seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 shall find, within these two days he will be here.
 This is a thing that Angelo knows not; for he this
 very day receives letters of strange tenor;
-perchance of the duke’s death; perchance entering
+perchance of the duke's death; perchance entering
 into some monastery; but, by chance, nothing of what
 is writ.
 Look, the unfolding star calls up the
 shepherd.
 Put not yourself into amazement how these
 things should be: all difficulties are but easy
 when they are known.
 Call your executioner, and off
-with Barnardine’s head: I will give him a present
+with Barnardine's head: I will give him a present
 shrift and advise him for a better place.
 Yet you
 are amazed; but this shall absolutely resolve you.
 Come away; it is almost clear dawn.